Join Our High Demand, CACREP Accredited Mental Health Counseling Program

 What Can I Do With This Degree?

-With a Master’s degree in Clinical Mental Health Counseling, you may be equipped to pursue counseling positions in education, private practice, mental health centers, and more.
+With a Master’s degree in Clinical Mental Health Counseling, you may be equipped to pursue counseling positions in private practice, mental health centers, life-coaching (requires separate credential), and more.
 In such positions, you could be entrusted with professional relationships that help others achieve mental health, wellness, education, and career goals.
 The best part – you can enjoy opportunities to improve your community and make a positive difference in people’s lives.

 Accreditation and Licensure